CapoMK/regional-map-/README.md

 We spent multiple hours familiarizing ourselves with the ins & outs of how to work with git to get our work more organized.
 We've clearly wasted hours of valuable worktime on doing things the hard way, when we could've done things much simpler.
 We decided to first focus on the eight Helsinki major districts as the areas we have on our map, as it's clearer for us to test on fewer variables.

 We now got the buttons working in javascript, they highlight different markers on the map.
 Next we begin the "copy-paste" -work, so we add more data and start making the site actually look better with CSS.

+## 15.11.2021

+//Jesse comments

+I spent multiple hours learning about the techniques needed to continue adding to our project.

+//Comment ends